 Ever thought of creating a library for a Menu Bar system?

 All these are examples of programs that you can develop to improve your mind and programming skills.

-I remember the time I was at college and I would spends nights after nights to build my own library for screen interface for menu bars, windows, text fields, etc. In a UNIX box I would use the ncurses library and build it.
+I remember the time I was at college and I would spend nights after nights to build my own library for screen interface for menu bars, windows, text fields, etc. In a UNIX box, I would use the ncurses library and build it.
 I would then try and replicate the same in Windows using the conio.h file and some assembly code.

 Try to develop as many programs as possible in ‘C’, this will help you improve your programming logic.

 Following are some programs that I can help you with:

 - Write a program (WAP) to find the max, min, average and total of numbers entered by the user